eclifford/grunt-vlt/README.md

 ### Options

-#### options.cwd
+#### options.flags
-Type: `String`
+Type: `Array`
-Default value: `''`
+Default value: `[]`

-The path to the current working directory from which to spawn VLT task.
-Relative to gruntfile.
+The optional flags to send to VLT adds, commits and deletes

 ### Usage Examples

 #### Default Options
-In this example, regarde is listening for file changes and emitting file change events that **grunt-vlt** is listening for.
+In this example, regarde is listening for file changes and once detected triggering VLT and passing the changed file(s).

 ```js